PURPOSE OF THIS POLICY

 - Accessing another person's computer, computer account, files, or data without permission.

-- Giving my username and password to someone else, even temporarily.
+- Giving my username and password to someone else, or allowing another to access my services, even temporarily.

-- Using the campus network to gain unauthorized access to any computer system.
+- Using the Resources to gain unauthorized access to any computer system.

-- Using any means to decode or otherwise obtain restricted passwords or access control information.
+- Using any means to decode or otherwise obtain restricted passwords or access- controlled information.

 - Attempting to circumvent or subvert system or network security measures.
 Examples include creating or running programs that are designed to identify security loopholes, to decrypt intentionally secured data, or to gain unauthorized access to any system.